A Necessary and Sufficient Condition for Size Controllability of Heteroskedasticity Robust Test Statistics: Results on size controllability

 To obtain some intuition for Theorem \ref{thm:pp21}, recall that the diagonal elements of $\Sigma \in \mathfrak{C}_{Het}$ are positive and sum up to one (by definition).
 Now, for a matrix $\Sigma $ with $i$-th diagonal entry close to $1$, all other diagonal entries must therefore be close to $0$ , so that $\Sigma \approx e_{i}(n)e_{i}(n)^{\prime }$ then holds.
 Note that if $\Sigma \approx e_{i}(n)e_{i}(n)^{\prime }$, the distribution $P_{\mu ,\sigma ^{2}\Sigma }$ of the data is strongly \textquotedblleft concentrated\textquotedblright\ around the one-dimensional space $\mu + \limfunc{span}(e_{i}(n))$.
 From an intuitive point of view, whether a given test statistic admits a size-controlling critical value or not, should therefore depend on the \textquotedblleft behavior\textquotedblright\ of the test statistic for values on or close to the spaces $\mu _{0}+\limfunc{span} (e_{i}(n))$ with $\mu _{0}\in \mathfrak{M}_{0}$.
 It turns out that this is intimately related to (\ref{non-incl_Het}) and (\ref{non-incl_Het_uncorr}).
 See Section 4 in \cite{PP21} for more discussion.

 Most importantly, the above theorem shows that, given Assumption~\ref {R_and_X}, the condition in (\ref{non-incl_Het}) is sufficient for the existence of a (finite) size-controlling critical value $C(\alpha )$ satisfying (\ref{size-control_Het}), while the weaker condition (\ref {non-incl_Het_uncorr}) is necessary.
 Furthermore, in case the design matrix $ X$ and the vector $R$ are such that $\mathsf{B}=\limfunc{span}(X)$, and hence the condition in (\ref{non-incl_Het}) coincides with that in (\ref {non-incl_Het_uncorr}), the condition (\ref{non-incl_Het}) is also necessary.
 However, $\mathsf{B}=\limfunc{span}(X)$ is not always true (see Example C.1 in Appendix C of \cite{PP21} or the examples in Appendix \ref {app:proofs} further below), although the equality holds generically (cf.~Theorem 3.9 and Lemma A.3 in \cite{PP3}).
-We now show in the subsequent theorem that in the situation considered in this article, namely testing only a single restriction, the condition in (\ref{non-incl_Het}) in Theorem \ref{thm:pp21} can actually be replaced by that in (\ref{non-incl_Het_uncorr} ).
+We now show in the subsequent theorem that in the situation considered in this article, namely testing only a single restriction, the condition in (\ref{non-incl_Het}) in Theorem \ref{thm:pp21} can actually always be replaced by that in (\ref {non-incl_Het_uncorr}).
+Before we present that theorem, we discuss an equivalent formulation of condition (\ref{non-incl_Het_uncorr}) that is expressed in terms of \emph{certain} diagonal elements of the `hat matrix' $ H $, see (\ref{sol}) below.\footnote{ An informal verbal description of (\ref{non-incl_Het_uncorr}) is given in ( \ref{q:cond})\ in the Introduction.}